Alberto1Artoni/Alberto1Artoni.github.io/projects/APSC.md

 ### Contact example

-We tested a falling ball in a fluid.
+We tested a ball (with linear elastic constitutive law) falling in an ideal fluid.
+As you can see, the ball stops on the structure below: no change of topology happens, as expected.

 ![](https://alberto1artoni.github.io/assets/pdf/FSI/gif/Ball.gif)